KSP-KOS/KOS/doc/source/structures/vessels/bounds.rst

 above the ground?*" instead of "what is the altitude of my ship in general above the ground?"

+Before you use a Bounds be certain you have read the section below on this page about :ref:`why you should re-use bounds if you can` (instead of re-getting them again and again with the :BOUNDS suffix call.)

 Quick start 1 - Radar altitude: the most useful thing
 -----------------------------------------------------